darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 then generate template graphs that will be used on the staff dashboard.
 From these graphs I will find what data will need to be stored in the database in order to display these graphs.
+- I've only thought about students being able to generate a fake XML file but it has only now occurred to me that the XML could be modified before submission.
+For example, replace source=CLIPBOARD with source=OTHER.
+The obvious way to prevent this is encryption.
+Previously I had thought it was unnecessary.
+I attempted to implement encryption (or to at least obfuscate the XML data).
+I tried many methods.
+First, I tried obfuscating the file paths (the map keys).
+This was successful and one way to expand on this would be to manually obfuscate each value in the map.
+I played around with the code for a bit and delved into the SDK source code.
+I found the XmlSerializer file.
+This file handles serialising objects into an XML structure.
+Utilising this class I was able to serialise the map into an XML string, then perform 128-bit AES encryption on the XML string, then apply base64 encoding.
+The base64 is so that it can be stored as a string.
+This string can then be saved as usual and will be used for the persistent state.
+Upon loading the state, the process is simply reversed.
+This prevents students from modifying the XML data.